 |Stampings||Jules Gaillard 81 Faubg St Denis Paris; 32; R|

-It is truly 4mm thick.
+And what’s extraordinary about it is that it is truly 4mm thick.
 I measured it at several points around the rim and it does not vary.
-It weighs 10030g — a hair over 22 pounds unladen — and at that weight it is likely consistently 4mm throughout.
+It weighs 10030g — a hair over 22 pounds unladen — and I assess that it’s consistently 4mm throughout.

-I don’t ask this question in the technical sense: I believe this piece was deep-drawn, meaning that a flat disk of copper was punched with a powerful metal press to form a cylinder.
-Deep-drawing a pot this tall from a sheet of copper this thick would have been quite a feat.
+Deep-drawing a pot this large from a sheet of copper this thick would have been quite a feat.
 The metal has to bend and stretch into the shape — it is said to “flow” like a liquid.
 This process exerts considerable force on the metal; observe how the regular surface pattern of the flat sheet in the photo at right is distorted in its final form.